ryanfmurphy/AustinCodingAcademy/warmups/drawing with python -- Tue Oct 28 2014/drawing with python.md

 ### Exercises ###

+* First just play around with the turtle to get a feel for how it works.
+You can see the complete documentation (here)[https://docs.python.org/2/library/turtle.html#turtle.mode].
 * Figure out how to draw a square with the turle.
 * Instead of a square, how would you draw an octagon?
 How about a circle?